kayan9896/webfinal/README.md

 <br />

 And we also have a server part.<br />
-Xiaoyang Zhao set up the server, implemented the CRUD functions for mongodb and connected the server with React. <br />
+Loris set up the server, implemented the CRUD functions for mongodb and connected the server with React. <br />
 <img width="307" alt="server" src="https://user-images.githubusercontent.com/90473306/205114805-7aac6b2a-5f7e-4a22-9684-73c67eceeb48.png">
 <img width="500" alt="listall" src="https://user-images.githubusercontent.com/90473306/205114880-342a09ce-39fa-469f-9669-1b4772ccbb77.png">
 <br />